-Recently I had the opportunity to leaf through Econsultancy’s excellent report “Understanding the Customer Journey in Asia Pacific”.
+Mobile eCommerce; Recently I had the opportunity to leaf through Econsultancy’s excellent report “Understanding the Customer Journey in the Asia Pacific”.
 Produced in association with Emarsys, this important research explores how Asian Pacific companies are working to engage online consumers, across a variety of touch-points.
+And increasingly mobile eCommerce.

-The research is based on a survey of almost 1,000 digital marketers and ecommerce professionals in Asia Pacific, and was carried out in the final 3rd of 2016.
+The research is based on a survey of almost 1,000 digital marketers and Mobile eCommerce professionals in the Asia Pacific region and was carried out in the final 3rd of 2016.

 I believe that just as with video, mobile’s coming adoption by most leading regional e-tailers will mark this year’s report as the last where desktop leads the charts for mapping customers’ journeys, however as of the end of last year, it still captivated marketeers’ attention.
 Interestingly when mobiles results for the first and second choice are combined, it dominated the attention of roughly three-quarters of respondents.